Women protest at their exclusion from the Forty Foot traditionally the sanctuary of male nude bathers.

 A group of women joined the men in nude bathing at the forty foot in Sandycove, Dublin with over a thousand people turning out to witness this feminist challenge.

-The women were protesting against male chauvinism and their exclusion from using the forty foot as a bathing place for women.
+The women were protesting against male chauvinism and their exclusion from using the Forty Foot as a bathing place for women.
 It had been expected that up to 300 women might show up to protest but on the day there were less than five.

 Mary Downes about her reasons for getting involved, and how she felt intimidated by nude male bathers at the Forty Foot.

-If women want to swim in the nude, they should find their own place".
+If women want to swim in the nude, they should find their own place.

 This was by no means the first protest at the Forty Foot.
 Women have been protesting about the inequality at the Forty Foot since the seventies.
 A similar protest took place in July 1974 when women took to the Forty Foot with protest placards.

 An RTÉ News report broadcast on 17 July 1989.
 The reporter is Donal Byrne.